vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

   .. image:: accountable_persons/number8.jpg
      :alt: Viewing bank transfer operations

-- If the wrong GL account is selected, adjust via Manual Adjustment -> Specify the correct GL account.
+- Row no. 1 - formed from a bank statement
+- Row no. 2 - the system tries to automatically find what the order was made for
+- Through manual closing, select which employee the order was made to

-Click Confirm.
+- Click Confirm

-5. Reports and Documentation
+1. Reports and Documentation
 -----------------------------
 For the selected period, you can print the accountable person's Advance Report: